-The first Shute Festival of Literature and Landscape proved a huge success, drawing over 200 visitors to two days of stimulating and inspiring talks, film showings, workshops and discussions.
+The first Shute Festival proved a huge success, drawing over 200 visitors to two days of stimulating and inspiring talks, film showings, workshops and discussions.

 The festival, which took place over the weekend of 29th and 30th October, brought together an eclectic range of speakers, ensuring visitors enjoyed a rich variety of topics in the intimate and beautiful surroundings of Shute Church, lit professionally for the occasion by Axe Valley student Jed Holmes, of Simply Stage.

 The first day opened with Greta Stoddart reading from her moving and life-affirming third collection of poems, Alive Alive O. This was followed by historian Andrew Lownie speaking about the slippery and enigmatic Guy Burgess.

 Afternoon highlights included Laurence Anholt reading from his new and now prescient YA Crossover novel, The Hypnotist, Paddy Magrane talking about the links between Freud and crime fiction, and Deborah Dunham revealing the extraordinary story of the restoration of a neglected garden in the heart of Kabul.
 There was also a showing of Kill All The Lawyers (20 minutes, 2014) produced and directed by film maker and journalist Lisa Clifford, which follows a group of lawyers who represent accused war criminals from Africa, Europe and the Middle East, moving from genocide in Rwanda and rape in Bosnia to the recruitment of children to fight in Central African wars.
 Following the film, Lisa spoke in conversation with Samantha Knights, a barrister who has worked on numerous international legal cases relating to conflict zones including Afghanistan and Iraq.